 I used tweezers to put the 1206 SMD parts on top of the goop, then dropped it on the hotplate.

-Please work in a well-ventilated area.
-This hotplate/paste/SMD process produced a lot of toxic smoke, and you shouldn't breathe its fumes.
+Note: if you want to try out this fabrication technique, work in a well-ventilated area.
+This hotplate/paste/SMD process produced a lot of toxic smoke; you shouldn't breathe its fumes.

 Marvey--what temperature to use?

-This chart shows the heat curve one should follow-"IPC/JEDEC J-STD-020C impressive right?--but the plate only had set/enter switches for temperature; inputting complex functions for heating/cooling wasn't possible.
+This chart shows the heat curve one should follow--"IPC/JEDEC J-STD-020C--impressive?--but the plate only had set/enter switches for temperature; inputting complex functions for heating/cooling wasn't possible.

 To my surprise this approach worked.
 At about 195C the parts magically centered themselves to solder pads and the solder flowed where it needed to go.

-Visually inspecting: in spite of my heat curve being far from ideal, it worked!
+Visually inspecting after cooldown: in spite of my heat curve being far from ideal, it worked!

 Overall, the process was far more forgiving than anticipated.
 There was a solder bridge on an SOIC TL074 that I fixed with solder wick, and one 1206 resistor baked on 90 degrees opposed to where it should have, which I corrected with a soldering iron and some tweezers.